eclipse-keyple/keyple-website/content/components-java/distributed-systems/network.md

 ---
 title: Keyple Distributed Network
 linktitle: Network
-summary: The Keyple Distributed Network Java component is the part of the Keyple Distributed solution which contains the common network elements used by Keyple Distributed Local and Keyple Distributed Remote components.
+summary: Part of the Keyple Distributed solution which contains the common network elements used by Local and Remote components.
 type: book
 weight: 10
 toc: true